-On September 10, 2014, a tailings dam failure occurred in Retiro do Sapecado open-pit mine, resulting in three fatalities, and damage to three mine trucks and two excavators.
-Preliminary investigations indicate the accident was caused by a geological phenomenon – inversion of relief – caused by underground channels.
+On 10 September 2014, the Retiro do Sapecado tailings dam, owned by Herculano Mineração (Herculano Mining), failed, resulting in three fatalities and damage to three mine trucks and two excavators.
+Preliminary investigations indicated the accident was caused by a geological phenomenon (inversion of relief) caused by underground channels.

-Following the accident, Herculano Mining immediately responded by acquiring GroundProbe’s SSR-XT to further monitor and assess risks during reinforcement work in affected areas, as well as desilting three dam tailings.
-Herculano Geotechnical Consultant, Antonio Augusto, said the radar is now imperative for site operations:
+Herculano Mining Geotechnical Consultant, Antonio Augusto, said the radar is now imperative for site operations:

 “I think it would be impossible to operate the cleaning of dams without the presence of the radar.”

-The radar is stationed on a frontal position to the area where the slide occurred, as seen in the photos.
+For the best possible results, the radar was stationed in a frontal position to the area where the slide occurred.
+(Image 4).